Skip to main content

 • An error will be returned if the source or translation text contains a space at the end.

-If the check is applied only to the translation text, an error will be raised every time there is a space, tab, or newline at the end of the string, regardless of whether the source text contains them.
+If the check is applied only to the translation text, an error will be raised whenever there is a space, tab, or newline at the end of the string, regardless of whether the source text contains them.

-4. Description: Find whitespace at the end or beginning of a string
+4. Find whitespace at the start or end of a string

 Like the example above, if you want to locate whitespace at the beginning or the end of a string, you can use the following regular expression.